davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   Clear the console, the textual output box at the bottom.

 Save
-  Save all settings specified in the GUI to the currently active settings file, as is shown on the last line of the console in the figure of the GUI window.
+  Save all settings specified in the GUI to the currently active settings file and print this file name to the console, see the above figure.

 Save As
-  Save the settings specified in the GUI to a file.
+  Save the settings specified in the GUI to another file.
 This file becomes the currently active settings file for the :guilabel:`Save` button.

 Load